rcarrata/rcarrata.github.io/_posts/2021-11-16-mtls-ingress-controller.md

 ...
 ```

-as we can see the certificate is signed by of our brand new CA cert as we can check in the Issuer.
+As we can see, the certificate is signed by our brand new CA cert, as we can verify in the Issuer field.

 * Now we have generated this certificate, the index.txt will be updated reflecting the generated certificate: